 3. The first original thriller in Tamil Cinema as all the previous attempts were based on Hollywood flicks.

-2. The movie was originally offered to Sivakumar (!!!) but he refused the role as it would not suit him.
-(Anecdote from Idhu Rajapaattai Alla – autobiography of Sivakumar)
+2. The movie was initially offered to Sivakumar (!!!), but he refused the role as it would not suit him.
+(Anecdote from Idhu Rajapaattai Alla – an autobiography by Sivakumar)